usds/assessment-review-tool/docs/Cold Start.md

     - RDS psql
     - Bind to application created in step 1 - no parameters
         - if this fails, follow the binding steps in `db/README.md`
-    - For prod, ensure it's redundant
+    - For prod, ensure it's `small-redundant`
 3. Ensure that you have the correct permissions:
     - Space needs to have "trusted local_networks_egress" security group
     - to see secuirty groups for your space: `$ cf space <space> `
-    - to update them: <EXERCISE LEFT FOR USER>
+    - you need `public_networks_egress` to be part of the running security group.
+    - To update this: use the following example:
+        `cf bind-security-group public_networks_egress gsa-tts-usdc --space staging`
+        `cf bind-security-group public_networks_egress <ORG> --space <SPACE>`
 4. Create Github action deployment secrets:
     - ```sh
         $ export SPACE_DEPLOYER_NAME=<SERVICE_ACCOUNT_NAME>